cookiecutter/cookiecutter-django/docs/project-generation-options.rst

 use_docker:
     Indicates whether the project should be configured to use Docker_ and `Docker Compose`_.

+use_vscode_devcontainer:
+    Indicates whether the project should be configured to use `VS Code Dev Container`_.

 postgresql_version:
     Select a PostgreSQL_ version to use.
 The choices are: